 Here is what we presented to the client:

-To conclude, 3D modeling and rendering technology has substantially profited the world of interior designing.
-Multiple design options, better visualization of layouts and greater chances of getting a project approved are major factors for more and more designers adopting new 3D modeling software or services.
-3D interior designing provides a more participative and collaborative platform where the interior designer and client can work together on common design understanding.
+Multiple design options, better 3D architectural visualization of layouts and greater chances of getting a project approved are major factors for more and more designers adopting new 3D modeling software or services.
+Embracing these advancements, like 3D interior modeling and rendering, will ensure that we continue to deliver innovative, high-quality designs to our clients.

-3D remains the foundation for augmented reality or virtual reality through simulations, which is the way forward, cutting across and permeating disciplines apart from AEC.
+3D modeling and visualization remain the foundation for augmented reality or virtual reality through simulations, which is the way forward, cutting across and permeating disciplines apart from AEC.